 Use limits to help find the specific kind of article you want.
 Most databases allow you to limit to scholarly or peer-reviewed articles.

 Here is an example of a search using Communications & Mass Media Complete.
 The first line searches for "feminist theory" or "feminist critique".
 The quotation marks mean that it will search for the words together as a phrase, the OR means that the records you find will have either of those phrases.
 The second line searches for "politic*".
 The asterisk allows it to be a longer word, so we will get politics, political, politicians, etc.

 If you find a citation to something that we don’t own, most of the time we can borrow it from another library.
 Please allow yourself enough time to do this!
-It takes up to 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
-Click on “Interlibrary Loan” on the library home page or “Not Available?” from the Get It menu.
+Interlibrary Loan usually gets materials very quickly, but it can take 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
+Click on “Not Available?
+Request from Interlibrary Loan” from the Get It menu or “Interlibrary Loan” on the library home page.
 For more information, see our Interlibrary Services page.

 WorldCat contains Information about books, serials, videos, and other items cataloged by institutions including K-State.
 It contains more than 57 million records with bibliographic information and information regarding which libraries hold the item in question.
 If K-State does not own the item you need, use Get It to request it through Interlibrary Loan.

 Google Books lists almost every book ever published, and will often give you a preview of the contents of the book.
 If K-State does not own the item you need, you can fill out an Interlibrary Loan Request.